isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-spiders-instantly/index.md

 This question of what kills spiders instantly is very tricky.
 Why kill the spiders when a large number are harmless?
 Some eat mosquitoes and other bugs in our homes and play an important role in the ecosystem.
 - **So, what kills spiders instantly?
 Well, use essential oils, vinegar, diatomaceous earth, ammonia, bleach ****among others.
-You can also use pest control products that kill fast though on the other hand, their safety levels are questionable.�**
+You can also use pest control products that kill fast though on the other hand, their safety levels are questionable.**
 That notwithstanding, spiders in our houses-whether venomous or not make our houses look untidy.
 Related:
 [Compare [Spider](https://pestpolicy.com/can-you-drown-a-spider/) Bite to Mosquito Bite](https://pestpolicy.com/spider-bite-vs-mosquito-bite/)
 .

-## What Kills Spiders Instantly? -� A Safer and Quicker Remedy
+## What Kills Spiders Instantly? - A Safer and Quicker Remedy
 Though most spiders are harmless in our homes, some are a serious threat within the house.
 - In the US some spiders like the black widow and brown recluse are very common and may force you to take immediate action against all spiders in your house.
 As a homeowner, when killing those harmful spiders, always take note of the ways that are also safe and maybe the natural ways of doing it.
 Essential oils, vinegar, cider, ammonia, diatomaceous earth can be used.